Frequently Asked Questions (FAQs)

 Where do your graduates work?

-Our first graduates finished in 2010.
-We expect them to work in leadership positions that include provision of clinical care and system improvements.
-This may be in private practice, working with a health care organization, through academia, or government settings.
+Our first cohort graduated from the combined residency in 2010.
+Current alumni have found work across the United States and overseas in a variety of roles —including medical directors of clinics and hospitals, lifestyle medicine entrepreneurs and authors, and grant recipients.
+We expect future graduates to work in leadership positions that include provision of clinical care and system improvements.
+This may be in private practice, working with a health care organization, through academia, global or government settings.

 We consider all applications received prior to November 1 of each year.